wpanas/wpanas.github.io/_posts/2019-11-09-this-week-i-learned-2.md

 ---
-title: "This week I learned - #2"
+title: "This week I learned #2 - Clean architecture with Victor Rentea, working with legacy code and sentiment analysis"
 categories: learning
-description: The second post of series about my weekly programming discoveries
+description: I watched best talk of 2019, and I took part in ML hackathon.
+See how it went!
 ---

 # Victor Rentea at Devoxx Belgium